smarley2/swiss-rent-buy-calculator/README.md

 5.  **Result Display**: The comprehensive results, including the final "BUY" or "RENT" decision, the financial advantage, and a detailed cost breakdown, are formatted and displayed in the results section of the UI.

 ##### Comparison Modes
-- **Equal Consumption (default, baseline)**: Renter invests only the initial capital not tied up in the property (down payment + purchase costs).
-Amortization is treated as equity building on the buy side and not mirrored as renter savings.
-- **Cash-flow parity (invest actual monthly difference)**: Renter invests, each year, the difference between the buyer’s monthly cash outflow (interest + amortization during the amortization period + maintenance) and the renter’s monthly outflow (rent + supplemental costs).
+- **Cash-flow parity (default, recommended)**: Renter invests, each year, the difference between the buyer's monthly cash outflow (interest + amortization during the amortization period + maintenance) and the renter's monthly outflow (rent + supplemental costs).
 When the difference is negative, it is modeled as a withdrawal.
 Contributions/withdrawals compound at the investment yield; investment income is taxed.
+- **Equal Consumption (baseline)**: Renter invests only the initial capital not tied up in the property (down payment + purchase costs).
+Amortization is treated as equity building on the buy side and not mirrored as renter savings.
 - **Equal savings (amortization equivalent)**: Renter also contributes an amount each year equal to the buyer's amortization during the amortization period; those contributions compound at the investment yield and investment income is taxed.

 ###### Deeper logic and guidance